 Every three years the Setouchi Triennale, one of Japan’s biggest festivals of modern art, takes place in the south-west of the country.
-Come spring this exceptional celebration of creativity, inspiration and beauty returns for its fourth edition, transforming the Japanese region of Setouchi once again into a mecca of art.
+This exceptional celebration of creativity, inspiration and beauty has now returned for its fourth edition, transforming the Japanese region of Setouchi once again into a mecca of art.

 The scattering of small islands of the Seto Inland Sea, or Setouchi for short, is littered with incredible modern art and sculptures, and form one of Japan’s most cultural regions.
-This will only be intensified during the 107 days that the Setouchi Triennale takes place this year, with The New York Times ranking the islands 7th place in their top 52 of destinations to visit in 2019.
+This will only be intensified during the days that the Setouchi Triennale takes place this year.
 On top of that, Setouchi is also home to four UNESCO World Heritage sites.

 What is the Setouchi Triennale Art Festival 2019?